omegaml/omegaml/docs/source/admin/kickstart.rst

    This will start a series of docker containers, the microservices needed to run omega|ml:

    * omegaml - the omega|ml web server
+   * omjobs - the omega|ml notebook hub server
    * worker - the omega|ml compute cluster
    * mongodb - the omega|ml data cluster
    * mysql - the webserver's database